 Europe (may or may not include the UK depending on the company)

-The World (excluding the US, Canada & The Caribbean)
+The World (excluding the US, Canada and the Caribbean)

-The World (including the US, Canada & The Caribbean)
+The World (including the US, Canada and the Caribbean)

 Do We All Have to Travel Together with an Annual Travel Insurance Policy?

 Anyone who is on the policy can travel on their own and they will still have cover as per the limits listed in the policy.
 (Check your policy conditions to be sure.)

 Is the Cover Person or Per Policy?